nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `exam CS1221 @MPSH2 / 221120 1100` - adds CS1221 exam at 2020-11-22 11a.m. to the event list.
 The venue is MPSH2.

-#### Adding a laboratory session event: `lab`
+#### Adding recurring laboratory session events: `lab`

-You can add a laboratory session event to the calendar list by using the following format.
+When you have new recurring lecture events and want to add them to the calendar list, you can use `lab` command.

 Format: `lab <module_name> @<venue> -r <recurring_number> / <date> <time>`